 Fossil Butte National MonumentKemmerer

-Some of the world's best preserved fossils are found in the flat-topped ridges of southwestern Wyoming's cold sagebrush desert.
+Some of the world's best-preserved fossils are found in the flat-topped ridges of southwestern Wyoming's cold sagebrush desert.
 Fossilized fish, insects, plants, reptiles, birds, and mammals are exceptional for their abundance, variety, and detail of preservation.
 Most remarkable is the story they tell of ancient life in a sub-tropical landscape.
+A variety of fossil fishes, insects, plants, reptiles, birds, and mammals from ancient Fossil Lake are displayed in the visitor center.
+Fossil Butte National Monument offers a variety of ranger programs during the summer months.

 Names Hill State Historic SiteLaBarge